xsyann/netmalloc/README.md

 ###To Do

 - Unmap page at allocation only if the allocated region overlap a page in mapped_buffer or his cache.
+- Do not save the page in generic_free if possible.
 - Protect close function for the case where it is doesn't call from generic_free() (when the process is finished without calling free)
 - Use an area list per pid instead of an "area pool" to avoid iterate all areas when searching for an area for a pid.